The Most Romantic Getaways to Take This Winter

 Figgy pudding and mulled cider are just the tip of the iceberg when it comes to celebrating the romance of the season in London, where it seems every pub is decked out in garlands and ornaments.
 Beeline to festive Covent Garden to shop the traditional market stalls, then head over to Fortnum & Mason to view the decorated windows and pick up yuletide stocking stuffers worth writing home about.
 Most of the city’s top hotels get into the spirit with lavish holiday displays—afternoon tea at Claridge’s in Mayfair is a must, as is the traditional Sunday roast at Hawksmoor.
 And be sure to catch the carolers who perform daily under the Trafalgar Square Christmas tree.

-For a yuletide getaway that’s straight out of the movies, there are few more festive places than New York.
+For a yuletide vacation that’s straight out of the movies, New York City is one of the nation's—nay, the world's—most romantic winter getaways.
 The city turns into a veritable holiday film set once December rolls around, with decorated shop windows, outdoor gift markets, and ice skating beneath the world’s most famous Christmas tree.
 Though crowds often peak during this time of year, there are still plenty of romantic spots for two.
 Sip mulled wine downtown at the Spotted Pig, whose halls are decked with evergreen wreaths, then retire to The Peninsula, where you can spend a cozy night in front of the fire decorating gingerbread cookies with your beloved.

 - The Best Winter Rooftop Bars in NYC